Extended Industry Standard Architecture: History

 As the PC-clone industry continued to build momentum in the mid- to late-1980s, several problems with the bus began to be apparent.
 First, because the "AT slot" (as it was known at the time) was not managed by any central standards group, there was nothing to prevent a manufacturer from "pushing" the standard.
 One of the most common issues was that as PC clones became more common, PC manufacturers began increasing the processor speed to maintain a competitive advantage.
 Unfortunately, because the ISA bus was originally locked to the processor clock, this meant that some 286 machines had ISA buses that ran at 10, 12, or even 16 MHz.
 In fact, the first systems to clock the ISA bus at 8 MHz were the turbo Intel 8088 clones that clocked the processors at 8 MHz.
 This caused many issues with incompatibility, where a true IBM-compatible third-party card (designed for an 8 MHz or 4.77 MHz bus) might not work reliably or at all in a higher-clocked system.
 Most PC makers eventually decoupled the bus clock from the system clock, but there was still no standards body to "police" the industry.

-As companies like Dell modified the AT bus design, the architecture was so well entrenched that no single clone manufacturer had the leverage to create a standardized alternative, and there was no compelling reason for them to cooperate on a new standard.
-Because of this, when the first 386-based system (the Compaq Deskpro 386) hit the market in 1986, it still supported 16-bit slots.
+As companies like Dell modified the AT bus design, Phoenix Technologies in 1986 proposed a 32-bit extension to the AT bus in 1986, but leading clone vendor Compaq refused to cooperate.
+The AT architecture was so well entrenched that no single clone manufacturer had the leverage to create a standardized alternative, and there was no compelling reason for them to cooperate on a new standard.
+Because of this, when the first 386-based system (the Compaq Deskpro 386) was sold in 1986, it still supported 16-bit slots.
 Other 386 PCs followed suit, and the AT (later ISA) bus remained a part of most systems even into the late 1990s.